-I pray that you will seek God’s comfort, love and reassurance that He brings to us in the messages of angels and prophets proclaiming the good news of this Holy season of Christ’s birth.
+May God bring you comfort and reassurance in these messages of angels and prophets, proclaiming the good news of this Holy season of Christ’s birth.

-The angel has visited both Elizabeth, who will become the mother of John the Baptist – the forerunner of Christ, and her cousin Mary, who will be the mother of Jesus.
-Luke continues his story here.
+The angel visited both Elizabeth and Mary.
+Elizabeth will become the mother of John the Baptist, the forerunner of Christ.
+Her cousin Mary will be the mother of Jesus.
+Luke, the storyteller doctor, continues the story here.

 Luke 1:39-56 In those days Mary set out and hurried to a town in the hill country of Judah where she entered Zechariah’s house and greeted Elizabeth.
 When Elizabeth heard Mary’s greeting, the baby leaped inside her, and Elizabeth was filled with the Holy Spirit.
 Then she exclaimed with a loud cry:

 “You are the most blessed of women, and your child will be blessed!